-In April 2013 a review was undertaken by Lord Justice Jackson into civil litigation costs and civil justice procedures.
-The changes impact on the way Employers Liability and Public Liability claims, valued at between £1,000 and £25,000, are handled across the insurance industry and more specifically by Ealing Council.
+A review was undertaken by Lord Justice Jackson into civil litigation costs and civil justice procedures.
+The changes are the most significant that have happened in recent years and have a major impact on the way the way Employers Liability and Public Liability claims, valued at between £1,000 and £25,000, are handled across the insurance industry and more specifically by Ealing Council (EC).